mge-engine/mge/docsrc/manual/introduction.rst

 The second half, features reference chapters for each main library of MGE:

-- Chapter :ref:`mge-core` describes the core library, which contains basic facilities and utilities.
+- :ref:`mge-core` describes the core library, which contains basic facilities and utilities.

-- Chapter :ref:`mge-graphics` describes the graphics library, which handle all technical means to put things on the screen.
+- :ref:`mge-graphics` describes the graphics library, which handles all technical means to put things on the screen.

+- :ref:`mge-input` describes the input library, which is used to manager input devices and their state.

+- :ref:`mge-application` describes the application library, which provides facilities to structure application utilizing the MGE toolkit.